Convex and quasiconvex functions in metric graphs: Abstract

 \section{Abstract}

 We study convex and quasiconvex functions on a metric graph.
-Given a set of points in the metric graph, we consider the convex envelope of a function defined on this set (the largest convex function below the prescribed data).
-We characterize the convex envelope as the unique viscosity solution to a simple differential equation, $u''=0$ on the edges, plus nonlinear transmission conditions at the vertices.
-We also study the quasiconvex envelope of a given datum and obtain a characterization of it.
+Given a set of points in the metric graph, we consider the largest convex function below the prescribed datum.
+We characterize this largest convex function as the unique largest viscosity subsolution to a simple differential equation, $u''=0$ on the edges, plus nonlinear transmission conditions at the vertices.
+We also study the analogous problem for quasiconvex functions and obtain a characterization of the largest quasiconvex function that is below a given datum.